Is Online Therapy Effective? Insights from Plum Psychology

 There are a few situations where online therapy isn’t ideal:

-When someone is in acute crisis or needs local, in-person support in the form of a multi-disciplinary team.
+When someone is in acute crisis or needs local, in-person support from a multi-disciplinary team.

 If there’s poor internet connection or no private space to talk freely.

-If you have no moments between your scheduled therapy session and the next meeting - it's helpful to build in at least a 30 minute buffer (booking a session before a lunch break for example).
-If you were seeing a therapist in-person the travel time home allows some decompression time, and something similar can be beneficial to build in if seeing your therapist online.
+If you have no moments between your scheduled therapy session and the next meeting.
+It’s helpful to build in at least a 30-minute buffer (for example, booking a session before a lunch break).
+If you were seeing a therapist in person, the travel time home allows some decompression time.
+Something similar can be beneficial to build in if seeing your therapist online.

 Quick FAQs About Online Therapy